bmaxwellcoder/oreilly-complete-java-developer-course/README.md

 - Class names are case-sensitive
 - Always include the `.java` extension when compiling
 - Never include the `.class` extension when running
+- The `-cp` flag sets the classpath for finding compiled classes
+- When using packages, always use the fully qualified class name (e.g., `section9moreoop.AnimalDemo`)

 ## Course Features
 - Hands-on coding challenges in every lecture